xiix0/scam/README.md

-You have Egyptian flu: you're going to be a mummy.
+You will be honored for contributing your time and skill to a worthy cause.